hashicorp/nomad-java-sdk/README.md

 [HashiCorp's Nomad]: https://www.nomadproject.io/
 [HTTP API]: https://www.nomadproject.io/docs/http/

-This SDK requires at least a Java 7 runtime.
+As of v0.8.x, this SDK requires at least a Java 8 runtime.

 As of version 0.6.3, the Nomad Java API version will match the nomad version it was built to work with.